 Getting Around

-We strongly encourage all attendees to familiarize themselves with the campus map to understand where certain facilities are located.
-I.C.E. conference events will be hosted in the Conference Center, Sonoran Sky Ballroom, and Canyon Ballroom.
+We strongly encourage all attendees to familiarize themselves with the convention center floorplan to understand where certain facilities are located.
+I.C.E. conference events will be hosted on the Exhibit Level and Ballroom/Meeting Level of the building.

 Tip: We recommend you wear comfortable shoes!
-Be mindful of walking distances between buildings when scheduling your day.
+Be mindful of walking distances between sessions and hotels when scheduling your day.

 Navigating between Sessions